 Following the production of the London Mayor's Draft of the North London Joint Waste Strategy in September 2004 an approval process was undertaken to gain formal approval of the Mayor's Draft NLJWS by all the partners.
 By the end of December 2004 seven of the eight North London partners had approved the Mayor's Draft North London Joint Waste Strategy.
 Some had also delegated a level of authority to make changes to the North London Joint Waste Strategy in response to the London Mayor's formal comments.
 Whilst they approved the North London Joint Waste Strategy in principle one constituent borough council however, remained concerned that there was a need to review and update the strategy.
 They considered that there was a need to take into account recent legislative developments and to secure inter-authority collaboration on a more sustainable and formal basis, which is now in the process of happening.
 One constituent borough council also remained concerned about the apportionment of costs and the amount of time allocated to finalising the structures of collection services and did not approve the NLJWS.
 Once these concerns were overcome however, the London Mayor finalised his formal comments in December 2006.
 Since that time some discussion between the partners has taken place regarding potential changes to the Mayor's Draft NLJWS in the light of these.
-However, no further changes to the Mayor's Draft NLJWS have formally been proposed yet, as these will be formulated alongside any outcomes from the SEA.
+In June 2008 a revised NLJWS was published 'Proposed 2008 Update to the North London Joint Waste Strategy, Mayor's Draft 2004' for public consultation along with this SEA Environmental Report.
+Some further amendments were subsequently made to the strategy following public consultation and an Equalities Impact Assessment.
+The final strategy was approved by all partners between September 2008 and February 2009.

-A Waste Prevention Plan, which outlines how the waste prevention implementation actions, (i.e. waste avoidance, reduction, re-use, home and community composting) within the Mayor's Draft NLJWS will be implemented, has also been produced and has recently (February 2008), been updated.
+A Waste Prevention Plan, which outlines how the waste prevention implementation actions, (i.e. waste avoidance, reduction, re-use, home and community composting) within the Mayor's Draft NLJWS will be implemented, has also been produced and was updated in February 2008.